excalidraw/excalidraw-blog/content/blog/multiplayer/index.md

 Once we started sharing state between peers, we immediately ran into issues.
 The first was when elements were added.

 In single-player Excalidraw, we would just append the element to the end of the array.
 In multiplayer Excalidraw, there was a race condition.
-If *peer A* is adding a new element while *peer B* is changing the color of an existing element, *peer C* will either lose *peer A*'s new element or *peer B*'s edits.
-Even worse, if *peer A* receives *peer B*'s updates while they are editing, the editor would delete the element from right under their mouse!
+If _peer A_ is adding a new element while _peer B_ is changing the color of an existing element, _peer C_ will either lose _peer A_'s new element or _peer B_'s edits.
+Even worse, if _peer A_ receives _peer B_'s updates while they are editing, the editor would delete the element from right under their mouse!
 This was clearly a bad user experience and we had to fix it before sharing this with anyone.

 [![Adding an element](multiplayer-adding.png)](https://excalidraw.com/#json=5068269564198912,PmL8fegqNyHb0fKxoG6YAA)

-To fix this, we adopted an architecture of *merging states* when we receive them.
-When *peer A* receives an update from *peer B*, it looks at all the `ExcalidrawElement.id`s it has locally, and all of the incoming `ExcalidrawElement.id`s, and creates a new `ExcalidrawElement` array containing the superset of both the local and incoming set.
+To fix this, we adopted an architecture of _merging states_ when we receive them.
+When _peer A_ receives an update from _peer B_, it looks at all the `ExcalidrawElement.id`s it has locally, and all of the incoming `ExcalidrawElement.id`s, and creates a new `ExcalidrawElement` array containing the union of both the local and incoming set.

 ## Dealing with conflicts: deleting elements

 There's a big problem with the model above.
-If we're always keeping the superset of all of the elements, there will be no way to delete any shapes from the canvas, as other peers would immediately resync the deleted shape and it would be merged back into the array.
+If we're always keeping the union of all of the elements, there will be no way to delete any shapes from the canvas, as other peers would immediately resync the deleted shape and it would be merged back into the array.

-To solve this problem, we used a method called [tombstoning](https://en.wikipedia.org/wiki/Tombstone_(programming)).
+To solve this problem, we used a method called [tombstoning](<https://en.wikipedia.org/wiki/Tombstone_(programming)>).
 We added a new field to the `ExcalidrawElement` interface called `isDeleted`.
 Peers would set this field to `true` to delete an element, and would filter the deleted elements out of the array at runtime.

 [![Deleting an element](multiplayer-deleting.png)](https://excalidraw.com/#json=5148123005452288,FnrZbAe4qkHQCSd2BSkUIQ)